kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 React.js was in the right moment and in the right place.
 People already knew that the DOM is slow and jQuery is not a good fit for building a nice non-blocking interfaces.
 Angular had already made the Single Page Applications (SPA) concepts popular.

 React.js is very focused on solving a very specific problem - components.
 But make no mistake, the fact that it's used by millions of developers does not mean that it's replacing jQuery.
-They solve different problems, but are measured as if they solve same problems sometimes.
+They solve different problems in different ways.
+It's crazy when big projects try to evaluate these tools with similar procedures.
 Some projects such as Drupal and WordPress who use jQuery and Backbone because of a long-term analysis and long discussions will speculate on using React.js "in core" to take attention.
+And the experienced users will be solving different problems at the some time - like deciding upon a state management package, offline storage, build tools, and many other questions in addition to the view layer.

 **React is a way of thinking.**

-The JavaScript ecosystem does not work like Drupal and WordPress.
+The JavaScript ecosystem does not work in the same way like Drupal and WordPress.
 The fact that you have a mass of developers and users today does not mean you will be able to keep your momentum for tomorrow.
-And, by the way, Dries knows that excellently because Drupal has also a long history of bold API changes and aggressively change through time.

-There is no certainty that tool X will be the best (whatever that actually means) tool for more than 6 to 12 months and the Angular example shown above is only a well-known story part of a big sea of similar fates in JavaScript communities.
+However, as long as Facebook do not make a stupid mistake like Google in the past and keep actually using React.js for solving their real projects, the tool will surely stay for years to come.

+When the fear or the craziness for selecting a tool pass, developers will hopefully understand that the real questions with JavaScript is not for how long, but how effectively.
 For using JavaScript most effectively (or to stay on top of the wave) one must be able to think and organize the whole stack differently.

 ### The JAM stack